 Looking for a job is a full-time job.
 It’s time-consuming and often frustrating.
 You can spend hours, days, or even weeks searching for a job that’s just the right fit.
 Then one day you find the “perfect” job.
 You fire off your resume.
 And you never hear a word.
 There are numerous reasons you don’t even get contacted for an interview.
 Some reasons are in your control, like triple-checking your resume for typos, but others are not.

 Over the years, I’ve talked to a bunch of recruiters and hiring managers as well.
+It happen to me for a manager job when I sent my walmart application, no call back and I always kept thinking about it, and we do with any interview or sent application.
 These are four common reasons why recruiters don’t call you.

 You’re not qualified

 Every day recruiters get resumes from people who are not even remotely qualified for the position for which they’re applying.
 While you don’t need to meet every single requirement to apply you should have a substantial amount.
 If you don’t have most, if not all, of the “must haves” or “requirements” it’s unlikely you’ll get a call.
 No matter how much of a “quick learner” you may be if the employer is asking for five years of experience they won’t be hiring a recent grad.
 Even one with a few internships under his or her belt.
 When an ad reads “Project Designer” Project Designer should appear on numerous areas your resume.

 Your salary is too high (or too low)